kHarshit/kHarshit.github.io/_posts/2019-09-20-evaluation-metrics-for-object-detection-and-segmentation.md

 ### Pascal VOC

-In VOC metric, Recall is defined as  the  proportion of  all positive examples ranked  above a given rank.
-Precision is the proportion of all examples above that rank which are from the positive class.
+In order to calculate mAP, first, you need to calculate AP per class.

-Consider the below images containing ground truths (in green) and bbox predictions (in red).
+Consider the below images containing ground truths (in green) and bbox predictions (in red) for a particular class.

 <img src="/img/map_bboxes.png" style="display: block; margin: auto; max-width: 100%;">